-The Primary Mathematics and Science Specialists (PMSS) initiative is a 2 year program designed to drive whole school change through, generally 2, teachers from a primary school training to become specialists in either science or mathematics.
+The Primary Mathematics and Science Specialists (PMSS) initiative is a 2 year program designed to drive including:

-The program provides high quality face to face and online professional learning across the 2 years, including:
+The program provides high quality face to face and online professional learning across the 2 years, development of the individual specialists' learning and knowledge about the important and key concepts and pedagogies in mathematics / science learning development of whole school level improvements.

-- development of the individual specialists' learning and knowledge about the important and key concepts and pedagogies in mathematics / science learning - development of others working with teachers at the school level to further develop their practice - development of whole school level improvements.
+• development of others - working with teachers at the school level to further develop their practice with regional executives.